moghairib/moghairib.github.io/_pages/research.md

 ## FloodNet

 ![FloodNet logo](/assets/images/FloodNet_logo.png "FloodNet"){: .align-right style="width: 20%;"}
-Dr. Ahmed led the modeling efforts of this project (FloodNet - Theme 4-3), investigates and predicts the hydrologic connectivity in watersheds under flood conditions.
+Dr. Moghairib led the modeling efforts of this project (FloodNet - Theme 4-3), investigates and predicts the hydrologic connectivity in watersheds under flood conditions.
 As part of that project, multiple modelling approaches were built to simulate flood magnitude and its spatiotemporal inundation extents.
 The approaches can assess flood impacts on the varying watershed components (rural, agricultural, lakes, wetlands, etc.).
 {: .text-justify}
 [Learn more](https://floodnet.webflow.io/){: .btn .btn--info}